LegenDong/ATL-Net/README.md

 ## Note
-Sorry about the mistakes in the Eq.(4) and the Eq.(7), the Eq.(4) is a step function, and Eq.(7) is still an approximation of the Eq.(4) with the adaptive threshold, both of them repeatedly introduce the process of Eq.(5), the paper after correction is [here](https://github.com/LegenDong/ATL-Net/pdf/ATL-Net_Update.pdf).
+Sorry about the mistakes in the Eq.(4) and the Eq.(7), the Eq.(4) is a step function, and Eq.(7) is the approximation of the Eq.(4) with the adaptive threshold, both of them repeatedly introduce the process of the Eq.(5), the paper after correction is [here](https://github.com/LegenDong/ATL-Net/pdf/ATL-Net_Update.pdf).
 ![avatar](./images/correction.jpg)